-Sometimes, though, church leaders are asking me about CCB (and most others) not having General Ledger functionality built-in.
+Sometimes, though, church leaders ask me about CCB (and most others) not having General Ledger functionality built-in.
 In some cases, it’s a big concern.
 They are hung up on the idea that they need an application that does both.

 But that’s where it ends.
 All other things “financial” should not be part of a CMS application.
 There are many other applications out there that do the GL thing very well.
-We use QuickBooks Online.
+We use Aplos Church Accounting Software.

-I’m sure there are CMS applications out there that do both, but I have to believe that in order for them to do both, they probably don’t do either as well as other applications designed for one function or the other.
+I’m sure there are CMS applications out there that do both, but I have to believe that for them to do both, they probably don’t do either, as well as other applications designed for one function or the other.
 Let me know if you disagree or have a recommendation for an application that does both well.

 I believe that there’s a very clear and defined handoff from where the CMS ends and the GL begins.
-Keeping track of a person’s giving, be it via cash or check on Sunday morning or online is the responsibility of the CMS application.
-From there each week the collective giving from the church is batched up and a bank deposit is the end result.
-The bank deposit is recorded in the GL and bills are paid.
+Keeping track of a person’s giving, be it via cash or check on Sunday morning or online is the CMS application’s responsibility.
+From there, each week, the collective giving from the church is batched up, and a bank deposit is the result.
+The bank deposit is recorded in the GL, and bills are paid.

 I hope I was successful.
 If not, this church leader will be missing out on using the best CMS application out there because it doesn’t “pay the bills.” 🙂